openswoole/docker-openswoole/README.md

     * **04-entrypoint**: to use a self-defined entrypoint script in the Docker image built.
     * **05-boot**: to update content in the Docker container through a booting script.
     * **06-update-token**: to show how to update server configurations with built-in script _update-token.sh_.
-    * **07-disable-default-server**: Please check the [docker-compose.yml](https://github.com/swoole/docker-swoole/blob/master/examples/07-disable-default-server/docker-compose.yml) file included to see show how to disable the default web server created with _Swoole_.
+    * **07-disable-default-server**: Please check the [docker-compose.yml](https://github.com/openswoole/docker-swoole/blob/master/examples/07-disable-default-server/docker-compose.yml) file included to see show how to disable the default web server created with _Swoole_.
 * Manage PHP extensions and configurations:
     * **10-install-php-extension**: how to install/enable PHP extensions.
     * **11-customize-extension-options**: how to overwrite/customize PHP extension options.
     * **12-php.ini**: how to overwrite/customize PHP options.
-    * **13-install-swoole-extension**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/13-install-swoole-extension) file included to see how to install Swoole extensions like [async](https://github.com/swoole/ext-async), [orm](https://github.com/swoole/ext-orm), [postgresql](https://github.com/swoole/ext-postgresql), and [serialize](https://github.com/swoole/ext-serialize).
+    * **13-install-swoole-extension**: Please check the [README](https://github.com/openswoole/docker-swoole/tree/master/examples/13-install-swoole-extension) file included to see how to install Swoole extensions like [async](https://github.com/openswoole/ext-async), [orm](https://github.com/openswoole/ext-orm), [postgresql](https://github.com/openswoole/ext-postgresql), and [serialize](https://github.com/openswoole/ext-serialize).
-    * **14-install-phpx**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/14-install-phpx) file included to see how to install [PHP-X](https://github.com/swoole/phpx).
-    * **15-install-phpx-extension**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/15-install-phpx-extension) file included to see how to install [PHP-X](https://github.com/swoole/phpx) based extensions like [zookeeper](https://github.com/swoole/ext-zookeeper).
 * Manage Supervisord programs:
     * **20-supervisord-services**: to show how to run Supervisord program(s) in Docker.
     * **21-supervisord-tasks**: to show how to run Supervisord program(s) when launching a one-off command with Docker.
-Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/21-supervisord-tasks) file included to see how to run the example.
+Please check the [README](https://github.com/openswoole/docker-swoole/tree/master/examples/21-supervisord-tasks) file included to see how to run the example.
     * **22-supervisord-enable-program**: to show how to enable program(s) in Supervisord program.
     * **23-supervisord-disable-program**: to show how to disable Supervisord program(s).
 * Debugging:
-    * **30-debug-with-gdb**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/30-debug-with-gdb) file included to see how to debug your PHP code with _gdb_.
+    * **30-debug-with-gdb**: Please check the [README](https://github.com/openswoole/docker-swoole/tree/master/examples/30-debug-with-gdb) file included to see how to debug your PHP code with _gdb_.
-    * **31-debug-with-valgrind**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/31-debug-with-valgrind) file included to see how to debug your PHP code with _Valgrind_.
+    * **31-debug-with-valgrind**: Please check the [README](https://github.com/openswoole/docker-swoole/tree/master/examples/31-debug-with-valgrind) file included to see how to debug your PHP code with _Valgrind_.
-    * **32-debug-with-strace**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/32-debug-with-strace) file included to see how to debug your PHP code with _strace_.
+    * **32-debug-with-strace**: Please check the [README](https://github.com/openswoole/docker-swoole/tree/master/examples/32-debug-with-strace) file included to see how to debug your PHP code with _strace_.
-    * **33-debug-with-blackfire**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/33-debug-with-blackfire) file included to see how to debug your PHP code with [Blackfire](https://blackfire.io).
-When debugging Swoole applications, we recommend to use _yasd_ instead of _Blackfire_, _sdebug_, or _Xdebug_.
-    * **34-debug-with-sdebug**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/34-debug-with-sdebug) file included to see how to debug your PHP code in different ways with [sdebug](https://github.com/swoole/sdebug) (forked from Xdebug to work with Swoole).
-When debugging Swoole applications, we recommend to use _yasd_ instead of _Blackfire_, _sdebug_, or _Xdebug_.
-    * **35-debug-with-yasd**: Please check the [README](https://github.com/swoole/docker-swoole/tree/master/examples/35-debug-with-yasd) file included to see how to debug a Swoole-based web server using [yasd](https://github.com/swoole/yasd) (Yet Another Swoole Debugger) in _Phpstorm_.

 # Image Variants

-The `phpswoole/swoole` images come in three flavors, each designed for a specific use case. **In production environment, we suggest using the Alpine images.**
+The `openswoole/swoole` images come in three flavors, each designed for a specific use case. **In production environment, we suggest using the Alpine images.**

 ## 1. `latest`, `<swoole-version>`, and `<swoole-version>-php<php-version>`

-* `phpswoole/swoole:latest`
+* `openswoole/swoole:latest`
-* `phpswoole/swoole:4.7`
+* `openswoole/swoole:4.7`
-* `phpswoole/swoole:4.7-php8.0`
+* `openswoole/swoole:4.7-php8.0`
-* `phpswoole/swoole:4.7.1-php8.0`
+* `openswoole/swoole:4.7.1-php8.0`

 This variant is based on the _php:cli_ images, with a few changes.
 It uses _Supervisord_ to manage booting processes, and has _Composer_ preinstalled.

 ## 2. `latest-dev`, `<swoole-version>-dev`, and `<swoole-version>-php<php-version>-dev`

-* `phpswoole/swoole:latest-dev`
+* `openswoole/swoole:latest-dev`
-* `phpswoole/swoole:4.7-dev`
+* `openswoole/swoole:4.7-dev`
-* `phpswoole/swoole:4.7-php8.0-dev`
+* `openswoole/swoole:4.7-php8.0-dev`
-* `phpswoole/swoole:4.7.1-php8.0-dev`
+* `openswoole/swoole:4.7.1-php8.0-dev`

 This variant is very similar to the previous one, but it has extra tools added for testing, debugging, and monitoring purpose, including [gdb](https://www.gnu.org/s/gdb), git, lsof, [strace](https://strace.io), [tcpdump](https://www.tcpdump.org), [Valgrind](http://www.valgrind.org), and vim.

 ## 3. `latest-alpine`, `<swoole-version>-alpine`, and `<swoole-version>-php<php-version>-alpine`

-* `phpswoole/swoole:latest-alpine`
+* `openswoole/swoole:latest-alpine`
-* `phpswoole/swoole:4.7-alpine`
+* `openswoole/swoole:4.7-alpine`
-* `phpswoole/swoole:4.7-php8.0-alpine`
+* `openswoole/swoole:4.7-php8.0-alpine`
-* `phpswoole/swoole:4.7.1-php8.0-alpine`
+* `openswoole/swoole:4.7.1-php8.0-alpine`

 You can use this variant in the same way as using the _php:alpine_ image, except that we changed the default working directory to _/var/www_.
 Also, we have _Composer_ preinstalled in the image.

 Note: We don't have development tools built in for Alpine images.
-There is no Docker images like `phpswoole/swoole:4.7.1-php8.0-alpine-dev`.
+There is no Docker images like `openswoole/swoole:4.7.1-php8.0-alpine-dev`.

 # Supported Tags and Respective `Dockerfile` Links